Anomalous statistics in the Langevin equation with fluctuating diffusivity: from Brownian yet non-Gaussian diffusion to anomalous diffusion and ergodicity breaking: Fluctuating diffusivity revealed by experiments and simulations

 MD simulations of supercooled liquids and glass-forming liquids have provided compelling evidence of dynamic heterogeneity, characterised by fluctuations in local diffusivity \cite{Kob1997,Yamamoto-Onuki-1998,Yamamoto-Onuki-1998a, kawasaki2007correlation,Berthier2011,hachiya2019unveiling,Miotto2021, sposini2023glassy}.
 Dynamic heterogeneity refers to spatial and temporal variations in the local diffusivity, driven by cage effects and cooperative particle motions \cite{Donati1998}.
 In MD simulations, these local diffusivity fluctuations manifest through the displacements of particles and the structural relaxation time \cite{Yamamoto-Onuki-1998, Yamamoto-Onuki-1998a,kawasaki2007correlation,Berthier2011, hachiya2019unveiling}, providing a visual and quantitative characterisation of dynamic heterogeneity This complexity gives rise to anomalous behaviours such as non-Gaussian displacement PDFs, slow relaxation, and a non-monotonic increase in the MSD \cite{Yamamoto-Onuki-1998,Yamamoto-Onuki-1998a, kawasaki2007correlation,Hurtado2007,Berthier2011,Kim2013,hachiya2019unveiling}.
 Local diffusivity fluctuations in supercooled and glass-forming liquids stem from multiple mechanisms.
 As a particle diffuses in a heterogeneous environment, it experiences time-dependent variations in the local diffusivity, further influenced by structural rearrangements in the surrounding medium.
 The interplay between diffusing particles and evolving heterogeneous structures is critical for the understanding of local diffusivity fluctuations and their impact on materials properties.

 The phenomenon of BYNGD has attracted much interest due to its ubiquity in nature \cite{wang2009anomalous,wang2012brownian,Bhattacharya2013, He2013,Guan2014,kwon2014dynamics,yael}.
-Local diffusivity fluctuations play a pivotal role in BYNGD \cite{wang2012brownian}. {In a pioneering SPT experiment, the diffusion of colloidal beads along linear phospholipid bilayer tubes was observed, revealing characteristic features of BYNGD \cite{wang2009anomalous, wang2012brownian}.} While the MSD across hundreds of trajectories appeared normal-diffusive, the short-time propagator deviated significantly from a Gaussian PDF, instead exhibiting a Laplace PDF of the form $P(x) \propto\exp(-c|x|)$.
-This deviation was attributed to diffusivity variations within the system \cite{wang2012brownian}. {The non-Gaussian PDF observed in BYNGD can result from local diffusivity fluctuations.
+Local diffusivity fluctuations play a pivotal role in BYNGD \cite{wang2012brownian}.
+In a pioneering SPT experiment, the diffusion of colloidal beads along linear phospholipid bilayer tubes was observed, revealing characteristic features of BYNGD \cite{wang2009anomalous, wang2012brownian}.
+While the MSD across hundreds of trajectories appeared normal-diffusive, the short-time propagator deviated significantly from a Gaussian PDF, instead exhibiting a Laplace PDF of the form $P(x) \propto\exp(-c|x|)$.
+This deviation was attributed to diffusivity variations within the system \cite{wang2012brownian}.
+The non-Gaussian PDF observed in BYNGD can result from local diffusivity fluctuations.
 Alternative mechanisms, such as impulsive stochastic processes (e.g., shot-noise driven systems) \cite{Thiffeault2015}, can also give rise to similar statistical features.
-However, these can often be interpreted as effective models of diffusivity fluctuations---intermittent or otherwise---suggesting that fluctuating diffusivity remains a unifying underlying mechanism.} When particles diffuse in a heterogeneous environment, in which the diffusivity varies over time and space, the PDF reflects an average over multiple diffusion coefficients rather than a single value.
+When particles diffuse in a heterogeneous environment, in which the diffusivity varies over time and space, the PDF reflects an average over multiple diffusion coefficients rather than a single value.
 This phenomenon can be formally described using a superstatistical approach \cite{Chechkin2017, beck2003superstatistics}, in which the total propagator is obtained by integration over the PDF $P(D)$ of diffusion coefficients,

 where $G_d({\bm r},t; D)$ is the Green's function for the diffusion equation with diffusion coefficient $D$,